 If hard inquiries are on your credit report you did not authorize, you have the right to demand the removal, and, if that is not done by the creditor, you can sue under the Fair Credit Reporting Act.

-As always, if you have any questions regarding your credit score or your credit reports, please contact us.
+As always, if you have any questions regarding your credit score or your credit reports, please contact our experienced Virginia Beach attorneys today.
 We’d be happy to assist you.